GambitNash/gn-ip-tracking/trunk/readme.txt

 == Changelog ==

+= 1.1 =
+* Fix a typo on the admin page
+* Readme Improvements
+* Include a POT file for future I18n support.

 = 1.0 =
 * Initial Release
 * The plugin can add the tracking code to all front-end pages and posts automatically once configured.

 == Upgrade Notice ==

+= 1.1 =
+This minor release corrects a typo that was present on the admin options page and introduces I18n support.

 = 1.0 =
 * First Stable Release, If you have a pre-1.0 version please update now.